OlegShchavelev/ALTMobileWiki/docs/en/instalations/virtual-machine/index.md

 ### Downloading the ALT Mobile Image

-The ALT Mobile operating system image can be downloaded from [ftp](http://beta.altlinux.org/mobile/sisyphus/latest/)
+The image of the ALT Mobile operating system can be downloaded from [ftp](http://beta.altlinux.org/mobile/sisyphus/latest /).
+Select a format image containing `un-def` in the name, for example — `alt-mobile-phosh-un-def-20240926-x86_64.img.xz`

-Please select the image format as:

-- **phosh-20231004-x86_64.img.xz**
+Unzip the downloaded image to a place convenient for you

-**Note:** For virtualization purposes, an image with x86_64 architecture is required.
-Images for architectures aarch64 and risc-v are also supported and can be used in a similar manner.
+**Note:** For virtualization purposes, an image with the architecture `x86_64` is required.
+Images for the `aarch64` and `risc-v` architectures are also supported and can be used in a similar way.

-Extract the downloaded image to a convenient location, for example:

-- `/home/petr/images/phosh-20231004-x86_64.img`

 ### Configuration and Launch in Qemu